Approved at the CRC AGM on Saturday 29th January 2022.

 Written notice of 10 days of the AGM must be given.
 Notice must include explicit details of any changes to the club constitution.
-Voting shall be, with the exception of constitutional changes, by simple majority, with the Chair having a casting vote if needed.
+Voting shall be, except for constitutional changes, by simple majority, with the Chair having a casting vote if needed.

 For constitutional changes, a majority of two thirds is required.

-Proxy votes may be left and counted where an attendee has to leave before a vote is taken.
+Proxy votes may be left and counted where an attendee must leave before a vote is taken.
 At least 12 members must be present.

 - MANAGEMENT COMMITTEE